Economic Development & Housing – Addressing Infrastructure Issues for a Bright Future

 Clara Chan, Assistant Deputy Minister, Small Business and Program Delivery Division, Ministry of Economic Development, Job Creation and Trade (MEDJCT)

-As your partner in growing healthy prosperous communities, the Ministry of Economic Development Job Creation and Trade is presenting an overview of supports available from several branches within our Small Business and Program Delivery Division and Trade and Investment Engagement Divisions.
+As your partner in growing healthy prosperous communities, the Ministry of Economic Development Job Creation and Trade is presenting an overview of supports available from several branches within our Small Business and Program Delivery Division and Trade and International Engagement Divisions.

 Back to top